haissamf/Deadline_Application/README.md

 The app is not fully developed yet it is in testing stage and fixing encountered bugs.
 Also, more features like Medals ( awarding users with medals and skins when commited to finishing tasks) and Statistics ( show users how well they do compared to past) are being developed and will be updated soon.

 ## Google Play and App Store Release Date
-Store release date is set to 10th October 2022
+Store release date is 10th October 2022